urmi1506/urmi1506/README.md

 ### 🧠 About Me

-- 🎓 BTech in Computer Engineering - AI @ VIIT, Pune (CGPA: 8.62)
+- 🎓 BTech in Computer Engineering - AI @ VIIT, Pune
 - 💡 Solving real-world problems using Python, OpenCV, ML, and MERN stack
 - 🧩 Love crafting automation, intuitive UIs, and smart APIs
 - 🌏 Focused on scalable solutions in healthtech, smart cities, and sustainability